jsel127/MicroMakers_Mini-Projects/README.md

 The madlib program brings anime adventures to life by transforming user inputs into dynamic and engaging stories, weaving imaginative tales for beloved anime titles with a touch of personalization.
 <br>**Language:** Python

+## Rock-Paper-Scissors \href{rock-paper-scissors.py}
+Simple Rock, Paper, Scissors game where the player makes a choice, the computer generates a random choice, and the winner is determined based on the game rules, with the result displayed in a formatted string.
+<br>**Language:** Python

 ## Ordinary Differential Equations (ODEs) Meet Neural Networks: A Dive Into Deep Learning with Neural ODEs
 ### Abstract
 Neural Ordinary Differential Equations (neural ODEs) represent a paradigm in the field of deep learning, introducing a continuous-time perspective to model the evolution of hidden states in neural networks.
 This paper provides a comprehensive exploration of Neural ODEs, explaining their fundamental principles, and applications.<br>